RChahana/PR_Portfolio_Management/readme.md

 1. Refer to the **Report** for detailed methodology and results of each project
 2. Explore the `code_blocks/` folder for implementation details
-3. Use the datasets provided for replication or further research
+3. The datasets provided were used in this research by collecting them using API

 ##